 T1 Railways Functioning effectively Update to reflect changing priorities for both local and strategic rail programmes and projects.
-T2 Heavy Commercial Vehicle Movements Functioning effectively Carry forward with some changes needed to reflect the wider transport strategy. Т3 Road Hierarchy Functioning effectively Carry forward with any necessary changes to reflect wider approach to traffic management. Τ4 Parking Revision required - to reflect national policy requirements, consider boundaries of parking zones and ULEV charging implications.
+T2 Heavy Commercial Vehicle Movements Functioning effectively Carry forward with some changes needed to reflect the wider transport strategy. Т3 Road Hierarchy Functioning effectively Carry forward with any necessary changes to reflect wider approach to traffic management.
+T4 Parking Revision required - to reflect national policy requirements, consider boundaries of parking zones and ULEV charging implications.
 Update to widen scope to address a range of parking needs, including ULEV and cycle parking within policy.
-T5 Walking and Cycling Functioning effectively Update to identify and safeguard active travel routes and network maps. Т6 Public Rights of Way Improvement Functioning effectively Carry forward with minor changes where necessary.
+T5 Walking and Cycling Functioning effectively Update to identify and safeguard active travel routes and network maps.
+T6 Public Rights of Way Improvement Functioning effectively Carry forward with minor changes where necessary.
 T7 Public Rights of Way and New Development Functioning effectively Ca Carry forward with minor changes where necessary.
-T8 All Wales Coast Should this be combined with Policy Deleted to be merged with Path Τ7? policy T7. ing and the City Policies T7?
-Commentary policy T7.
-Recommendation ing and the City Commentary Revision necessary to all City Centre Retail Polices.
-Changes are required to reflect the changing way in which people use Newport City Centre and to address challenges, such as Centre ing and the City Policies City Centre Commentary Revision necessary to all City Centre Retail Polices.
-Changes are required to reflect the changing way in which people use Newport City Centre and Recommendation Update with amendments to reflect recommendations of the evidence base, and City Centre Masterplan and the emerging Centre R1 Primary Shopping Commentary Revision necessary to all City Centre Retail Polices.
-Changes are required to reflect the changing way in which people use Newport City Centre and to address challenges, such as vacancy rates, falling footfall and Recommendation Update with amendments to reflect recommendations of the evidence base, and City Centre Masterplan and the emerging City Centre placemaking plan.
-Update required to reflect the changing spatial aspect of the Primary Shopping Area and to ensure the policy isn't overly
+T8 All Wales Coast Path Should this be combined with Policy T7?
+Deleted to be merged with policy T7. ing and the City Policies Commentary Recommendation R1 City Centre Schemes Revision necessary to all City Centre Retail Polices.
+Changes are required to reflect the changing way in which people use Newport City Centre and to address challenges, such as Update with amendments to reflect recommendations of the evidence base, and City Centre Masterplan and the emerging City Centre placemaking plan.
+R2 Primary Shopping Frontage vacancy rates, falling footfall and pressures of out of town retail.
+Update required to reflect the changing spatial aspect of the Primary Shopping Area and to ensure the policy isn't overly restrictive to change.
+R3 Non-Retail Uses in Secondary City Centre Shopping Areas Update required to reflect the changing spatial aspect of the Primary Shopping Area and to ensure the policy isn't overly restrictive to change.
+R4 Non-Retail Uses in Other City Centre Shopping Areas Update to define complementary uses and commercial leisure development in line with national policy.